sfengyuan/edidor/README.md

 ## Logo

 Logo images should be `svg` file, they are in the root/static/images/ directory.
-You can have three versions.
+You need to have three versions.
+Just copy and rename theme, if you don't want to use separate design.

-- logo.svg
+- logo.svg(default in dark mode!)
 - logo_light.svg
-- logo_dark.svg
+- logo_wild.svg

-The theme will load the appropriate file automatically.
+The theme will display the appropriate logo automatically.

 ## Menu
-Some menu entries are important to the theme, if you change it, some functions will be broke.
+Some menu entries are important to the theme, if you change it, some functions will stop to work.

 Do not change these fields:
 - the name of 'Theme'